-This may sound rather simple, but complexity comes when these elements collide with each other in certain positions.
-A player must assess correctly, evaluate which element has more influence on the position and act accordingly.
+This may sound rather simple, but the complexity comes when these elements collide with each other in certain positions.
+A player must assess correctly, evaluate which element has more influence on the position, and act accordingly.
 In this article, we are going to show a few examples where the important fianchetto bishop is traded for a knight in order to permanently damage the opponent’s pawn structure.
-This strategy is not new to well experienced players, but beginners usually don’t consider this interesting possibility.
+This strategy is not new to well-experienced players, but beginners usually don’t consider this an interesting possibility.

 When the fianchetto bishop disappears, the king’s safety is immediately shaken.
 The bishop that covers the squares f6 and h6 (f3 and h3) is no longer there and, therefore, the opponent might have chances of an attack against the king.
 It belongs to a player’s skill and understanding to evaluate if the damage inflicted in the opponent’s pawn structure is worth the risk.

 Let’s have a look now at the following diagrams:

 Here, the American Grandmaster played the strong move 13… Bxc3! ,creating doubled pawns in white’s structure.
 Obviously, his kingside lost a key defender, but the counterplay obtained was enough compensation.
 The weak c4 pawn became a target and the c5 square a strong outpost for black’s knight.
 Nakamura correctly evaluated that white’s pieces weren’t active enough to organize an attack against his king.
 The game eventually ended in a draw, but black had excellent chances.

 In order to fight blunders, find the right plan in complex positions and improve your positional and tactical vision we recommend you to sign up for our comprehensive training course.
 Hundreds of chess players already benefited from our training .
 Don’t wait, start winning chess games today.